credativ/plutono/docs/sources/datasources/azuremonitor.md

 The query editor changes depending on which one you pick.
 Metrics is the default.

-Starting in Grafana 7.1, Insights Analytics replaced the former edit mode from within Application Insights.
+Starting in Plutono 7.1, Insights Analytics replaced the former edit mode from within Application Insights.

-Starting in Grafana 7.4, the Azure Monitor query type was renamed to Metrics and Azure Logs Analytics was renamed to Logs.
+Starting in Plutono 7.4, the Azure Monitor query type was renamed to Metrics and Azure Logs Analytics was renamed to Logs.

 ## Query the Metrics service